 Since the programme is web-based there are no scheduled lectures on campus.
+Instead, there are streamed lectures, real-time online course introductions and seminars in each course, plus individual as well as group assignments.
 This means that you will take part in the programme from your home country.
-The modules are distributed via Internet using the web platform, Ping Pong.
+The modules are distributed via the internet using the web platform, Ping Pong.
 Internet access with a bandwidth sufficient for watching streaming video is required (recommended minimum download speed 1 Mbps).
 The programme is conducted and examined in English.

-A Master of Science (60 credits or 120 credits) with a major in occupational therapy is obtained after the student has successfully completed course requirements in the main field of their studies.
+4 years, part time.
+A Master of Science (120 credits) with a major in Occupational Therapy is obtained after the student has successfully completed course requirements in the main field of their studies.

-Careers in occupational therapy range from positions within home case, private practices, health boards and hospitals to research centers, corporations, rehabilitation companies and within government sectors.
+Careers in occupational therapy range from positions within home care, private practices, social care, health care and hospitals to research centers, corporations, rehabilitation companies and within government sectors.

 Theory of Science and Scientific Method, 15 credits

 Occupational Therapy, Community-based Practice, 7.5 credits

 Occupational Therapy, Evidence-based Practice I, 7.5 credits

 An Occupational Perspective of Health I, 7.5 credits

 Occupational Therapy, Thesis I, 15 credits

 Occupational Theory and Evidence-Based Practice II, 15 credits